ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 read code today in py, perl, R, it is time to log off and do something else ... anything else ... anythinggggg elseeeeeeee at all, im going to take a drive somewhere i need to look at real things and not my monitor for 9+ hrs

 im gonna bother u a lot today bc i have no meetings today lol, i have some things to do but throughout the day, there will be memes or something i dunno ... i dunno im just going to bother u the whole day bc i feel like it today lol

+>  OhReally-Then-WhyDontYou-ComeOverAndFkMe-HoweverYouLike-ImAnExitAway-IWontTellAnyone

+this ...
+OR ... or ... just hear me out ... you can just sit next to me and hear me vent about why my jobs are still pending on the cluster and i need them to finish by friday or like asap and theyre not running yet 😂🥹🤣